Jeffrey Gusky: Silent Places

-Silent Places: Landscapes of Jewish Life and Loss in Eastern Europe, was authored by Jeffery Gusky and published by Overlook Duckworth in 2003.
+Silent Places: Landscapes of Jewish Life and Loss in Eastern Europe was authored by Jeffrey Gusky and published by Overlook Duckworth in 2003.
 In 1995, Gusky visited Poland for the first time.
 His goal was to learn more about what Judaism meant to him.
-At the site of the former Plaszow Nazi concentration camp (depicted in Schindler's List), located just outside Cracow, Poland, Gusky found an original remnant of the camp that had been largely forgotten, even by local residents.
+At the site of the former Plaszow Nazi concentration camp (depicted in Schindler's List), located just outside Kraków, Poland, Gusky found an original remnant of the camp that had been largely forgotten, even by local residents.
 Gusky has stated that in this place “It was as if an intuitive switch flipped on inside me, and it has remained on ever since.”

 Released in 2003, Silent Places: Landscapes of Jewish Life and Loss in Eastern Europe was Gusky’s first book of photography.
 The book documents the modern remains of the destroyed civilization of Eastern European Jewry.
 According to Gusky, "His work as a physician is integrally related to his work as an explorer and photographer."